 I take charge of reception work and assisting in Housing and Discrimination casework.
 I joined SLC as I want to support an institution devoted to access to justice, equality and human rights.
 Outside of law I am interested in archeology and history.
 I am a fan of Zawisza Bydgoszcz (My hometown club) and Tottenham Hotspur.

 Oliver Edwards, Legal Intern/Paralegal at Suffolk Law Centre

 I support legal casework for clients with clustered legal issues and discrimination at the Law Centre.
 I have a personal interest in Judicial Review and challenging the rise of Automated Decision Making.
 In my spare time I can be found riding my bike(s) and seeing live music.

 Julie Baker, Volunteer Discrimination Law Advisor

-Julie specialises in complaints against the police.
-She is part of the TDE team which provides free, confidential advice and representation for anyone who lives or works in Suffolk and who experiences any form of unlawful discrimination at work, or when accessing goods or services.
+I specialise in complaints against the police.
+I am part of the TDE team which provides free, confidential advice and representation for anyone who lives or works in Suffolk and who experiences any form of unlawful discrimination at work, or when accessing goods or services.
 We also provide an outreach service in Norfolk

 Hana Suzuki, Justice First Trainee Solicitor on Secondment